ampproject/amphtml/spec/amp-framework-hosting.md

 ### amp-geo hotpatching

-AMP component [amp-geo](https://amp.dev/documentation/components/amp-geo/) requires special attention when hosting the AMP framework.
+Component [amp-geo](https://amp.dev/documentation/components/amp-geo/) requires special attention when hosting the AMP framework.
 When `cdn.ampproject.org` serves `amp-geo-0.1.js`, it detects the country where the request originated and replaces string `{{AMP_ISO_COUNTRY_HOTPATCH}}` with the ISO 3166-1 alpha-2 country code (two ascii letter characters) followed by 26 space characters, to maintain the string length.
 Ideally, when hosting the AMP framework, your content distribution platform would perform the same manipulation.

 If country code detection and file modification at time of delivery are not possible, amp-geo supports use of an API to fetch the user's country at run time.
 Be aware that usage of an API for this feature increases the chances of visible content or style shifts due to the delay of an additional network request.
 The AMP Project does not provide this API service; you need to supply your own API.
 Two example providers (not a comprehensive list) that offer IP-to-country databases from which an API could be created include [MaxMind](https://www.maxmind.com) and [IP2Location](https://www.ip2location.com/).